lhaykus/My-React-Portfolio/readme.md

 # <h1 align='center'>My Portfolio</h1>
 <p align='center'>Welcome to my updated portfolio!
 Using <span style='color:#E34FEA; font-weight:bold'>React</span> and <span style='color:#E34FEA; font-weight:bold'>Material UI </span>this portfolio will be used to show off my projects, skills and let people know more about me!</p>

 ## Deployed App

 https://lhaykus.github.io/My-React-Portfolio/#/

+(Artwork for header image created by and credited to [Hybridgothic](https://twitter.com/Hybridgothica))

 - [Description](#description)
 - [Built With](#built-with)